 Jersey's history dates back to Neolithic times (Neanderthal teeth have been found in a St Brelade cave).
 Particularly impressive is La Hougue Bie, built in about 3500 BC, one of Europe's finest Neolithic tombs.
-Jersey was invaded by William the Conqueror in 1066 and thereafter set about trying to repel attacks from the nearby French mainland.
-Two of its principal attractions—Gorey's Mont Orgueil and, later, St Helier's Elizabeth Castle—were built for this very purpose.
+Jersey was invaded by William the Conqueror in 1066 and thereafter set about trying to repel attacks from the French mainland.
+Two of its main attractions—Gorey's Mont Orgueil and St Helier's Elizabeth Castle—were built for this very purpose.
 For the most part the islanders were successful, such as at the 1781 Battle of Jersey (commemorated at the Jersey Museum and Art Gallery).

-Much later, in 1940, Jersey was invaded by Nazi Germany.
+Jersey was invaded by Nazi Germany in 1940.
 It was heavily fortified and not liberated until 9 May 1945.
-The Jersey War Tunnels are the place to go for those wanting to learn about the horrendous conditions endured by the population during the occupation, whilst the coast is littered with pill boxes, bunkers and gun emplacements (some in disrepair; others tourist attractions in their own right).
+The Jersey War Tunnels are the place to go for those wanting to learn about the horrendous conditions endured by the population during the occupation, whilst the coast is littered with pill boxes, bunkers and gun emplacements (many of which are tourist attractions).

 It attracts over 300,000 tourists each year, with the most popular attractions including the Durrell Wildlife Park, the shopping of St Helier and the beauty of St Brelade.
 Not bad for a small island with a population of just 91,000!